-The technical requirements and criteria of the stormwater management final report are governed by "Lower Trent Region Conservation Authority Stormwater Management Technical Guidelines, December, 2020".
+The technical requirements and criteria of the stormwater management final report must adhere to the technical requirements and criteria of "Lower Trent Region Conservation Authority Stormwater Management Technical Guidelines, December, 2020".
 This document can be found on the Lower Trent Conservation website.